-Note.
-These instructions are for 4-speed gearboxes with spring and plunger.
+These instructions are for unit 650 4-speed gearboxes with spring and plunger.
 If you are working on a 5-speed gearbox, or a gearbox with a leaf-spring instead of a plunger, have a look at these posts on indexing by John Healy on Britbike.com.

 Photo 1 shows the gearbox components in their order of assembly, from left to right.
-A thrust washer is already installed over the drive side layshaft bearing.
+The only things missing are the thrust washers.
+Click here for larger illustration.

 Put in place the inside thrust washer with the grooves facing the gears, not the case.
 Check to see that it sits well on the locating peg and flush against the casing.
 Now remove the thrust washer, dab some thick grease on the back and reinstall it as before.